saccharis/SACCHARIS_2/README.md

 # Developer Contact

-You can contact Alex Fraser at alexander.fraser@alumni.ubc.ca for information about beta access.
+You can contact Alex Fraser at alexander.fraser@alumni.ubc.ca for information about the software.

 If you encounter bugs, please use the github issue tracker tools to submit bug reports instead of emailing me, as it is easier to track that way.